Double Drop D tuning

 More chords

-Here is some additional chords in the Double Drop D tuning listed in short notation:
+Here are some additional chords in the Double Drop D tuning listed in short notation:

 D5: 000230